dreamcatcher-tech/dev.to/blog-posts/anonymous-coding/anonymous-coding.md

 - founders are able to contribute to the project as themselves

+Generating information inside the project that can be correlated somehow.

 Alert levels:

 1. Initial - no risk due to obscurity, plausible deniability to weak adversaries